Step two - Know your Income

 When you are done mapping out your income and you find that you may need to make more money.
 In college there are plenty of ways to increase your income.
 As a student the first thing you should look into is scholarships.
 There are more opportunities than you may realize.
-Check out financial aid's website for some scholarships and waivers that are available at UND.
+Check out UND's Scholarship Central database for some scholarships and waivers that are available at UND.

 You may want to find a part-time right here on campus, check out the Career Services website for the opportunities right here on campus.
 If you find yourself looking for something different, there are more opportunities in the community.
 Finding yourself a local job may provide you with more hours or higher pay, but will not be as educationally-accommodating as a job acquired on campus.